UK Fin Lab

 Full clawback at £80,000.00

-Adjusted net income estimate by adult
+Adjusted net income by adult

 Adult Income entered Pension relief Gift Aid Estimated adjusted net income